puppetlabs/puppetdb/documentation/api/command/v1/commands.markdown

 from a `resource_events` property to a `resources` property.
 The `resource_events` property was a merged version of `resources` and their associated events `events`.
-This new version moves the command to use a similar format to a raw Puppet report, with a list of `resources` each with an `events` property containing a list of the resource's events.
+This new version moves the command to use a similar format to a raw Puppet report, with a list of `resources`, each with an `events` property containing a list of the resource's events.

 The payload is expected to be a report, containing events that occurred on Puppet resources.
 It is structured as a JSON object, conforming to the [report wire format v6][reportv6].

-## Deprecated Commands
+## Deprecated commands

 ### "replace catalog", version 6

-* All field names that were previously separated by dashes are separated by underscores.
+* All field names that were previously separated by dashes are now separated by underscores.

-* The catalog 'name' field has been renamed to 'certname'.
+* The catalog `name` field has been renamed to `certname`.

 The payload is expected to be a Puppet catalog, as a JSON object, conforming exactly to the [catalog wire format v6][catalogv6].
 Extra